deem0n/nim-nats/README.md

 It happens if your system protobuf_c lib is outdated.
 For example, CentOS 7 has protobuf_c 1.0.x while current version is 1.3.x.
 It seems that recent cnats wants recent protobuf, which is not available on recent Linux distros, ops.
-To avoid dll hell I recomend to statically link against `libnats_static.a` (which is installed by default by `nats-c`).
+To avoid dll hell I recomend to statically link against `libnats_static.a` (which is installed by default by `nats.c`).
 But to make that possible you will need to compile static version of `protobuf_c.a` or pick it up from [cnats distribution](https://github.com/nats-io/cnats/tree/master/pbuf/lib).

 ```